OpenZer0/type-chef-di/CONTRIBUTING.md

 **11.** Create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

-**12.** **Congratulations!** You've made your first contribution to [**LinkFree**](https://github.com/EddieHubCommunity/LinkFree/graphs/contributors)! 🙌🏼
+**12.** **Congratulations!** You've made your first contribution! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the LinkFree project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the type-chef-di project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---